Last updated 11/21/2022

 Telehealth enables a provider who is located at a distant site to render the service remotely to a member located at an originating site using a combination of interactive video, audio, and externally acquired images through a networking environment.

-“Telehealth” means the use of telecommunications technology by a Medicaid-enrolled provider to deliver functionally equivalent health care services including: assessment, diagnosis, consultation, treatment, and transfer of medically relevant data.
+“Telehealth” means the use of telecommunications technology by a Medicaid-enrolled provider to deliver functionally equivalent health care services including assessment, diagnosis, consultation, treatment, and transfer of medically relevant data.
 Telehealth may include real-time interactive audio-only communication.
-Telehealth does not include communication between a certified provider and a member that consists solely of an email, text, or fax transmission.
+Telehealth does not include communication between a provider and a member that consists solely of an email, text, or fax transmission.

 SOURCE: WI ForwardHealth Online Handbook.
-Topic #510 Telehealth.
-(Accessed Nov.
-2022).
+Topic #510 Telehealth & Telehealth Definitions Topic #22873.
+(Accessed Aug.
+2024).

 “Telehealth” means a practice of health care delivery, diagnosis, consultation, treatment, or transfer of medically relevant data by means of audio, video, or data communications that are used either during a patient visit or a consultation or are used to transfer medically relevant data about a patient.
 “Telehealth” does not include communications delivered solely by audio-only telephone, facsimile machine, or electronic mail unless the department specifies otherwise by rule.